 The FDA estimates about 5 million more people would quit smoking within the first year of the change.
 The role of a vape company that sells e-cigarettes cannot be underestimated in helping that amount of people to quit.
+Vapes help people to quit as they replace the habit of smoking a cigarette.
+They also contain less nicotine and are deemed a lot healthier for you than cigarettes.
+That is why products like the Yocan Evolve Plus (visit Slick Vapes to buy this) are so popular.
 About 15% of Americans smoke, contributing to more than 480,000 deaths each year, according to the Centers for Disease Control and Prevention.
 For anyone who is a smoker, it is in your best interest to consider giving this up.
 As we all know, there are no benefits to your health when it comes to smoking.
 This is why many people who do smoke are recommended to look into the idea of life insurance, due to all the health problems this habit can bring.
 It is not worth any of this, especially as there are other alternatives to smoking, which are safer and said to have less health risks associated.
 Many use vapes as an alternative to smoking.
 People even use vapes for cannabis nowadays.
 There is a whole host of different batteries that can be used, such as the thread battery.
 It might help people to cut down tobacco use.

 Tobacco use is the single largest preventable cause of death and disease in the United States.